 The easiest thing to do is experiment with different cooking methods.
 Some pups will happily gobble down a raw carrot, while others prefer them to be cooked or mashed.
 Of course, some dogs will eat them regardless of how they’re prepared, while others won’t touch them no matter what you do.

 Carrots are one of the best (and yes, safest) foods that you can serve your dog.
-They’re loaded with vitamins that are essential for protecting your dog’s eyes, brains, and more.
+They’re loaded with vitamins that are essential for protecting your dog’s eyes, nerves, muscles, and more.
 Plus, they can double as engaging chew toys that may clean your dog’s teeth at the same time.

-The hard part is convincing your dog to eat them!
+The hardest part might be to convince your dog to eat them!

 - Can Dogs Eat Citrus Fruit?
-What You Need To Know!
+Vet-Approved Facts & FAQ